manvirag/tech_learning_tinkering/lld/template/OopsClassDUml.md

     - ![alt text](image.png)
     - Extend => different types (interface), includes one functionality calling other for completion.
     - Figure out Entities -> Can use top down approach.
 (Make this in consideration with relational as well , mean feasible in database and efficient as well)
-    - Make class diagram with attribute and function.
+    - Make class diagram with attribute and function(most this will be getter and setter).
+Make this part inconsideration with schema design ( in term of golang these are models, don't have much methods , repo and usecase layer talke in this)
     ![alt text](image-2.png)
     ![alt text](image-3.png)
     ![alt text](image-4.png)
     ![alt text](image-5.png)
     ![alt text](image-6.png)
     - Make interface (two heading, once has name interface in <<>>) and abstract class (only ittalic)
-    - figure our relation
+    - figure our relation and update those class diagram
     - is a relation => inheritance.
     ![alt text](image-7.png)
     - has a relation -> Association